pauldambra/pauldambra.github.io/_posts/2017-03-19-testing-static-html.md

 <a href="/does-not-exist">invalid link</a>
 ```

-then the output highlights three errors.
+...then the output highlights five errors.

 ```
 Running ["HtmlCheck", "FaviconCheck", "ImageCheck", "LinkCheck", "ScriptCheck", "OpenGraphCheck"] on ["_site"] on *.html...